kellenmace/wds-training/README.md

 This typeahead search field can be used to link a blog post on the current site to this training.
 As users type, blog posts whose titles match their search query will populate the dropdown field.

+**Done button**
+This button is only displayed on newly created trainings.
+When clicked, it removes the training from pending status and causes it to appear in either the past/suggested/upvoming view based on its date.

 Installation
 ------------